 The headlights were properly aimed when your vehicle was new.
 If you regularly carry heavy items in the trunk or pull a trailer, readjustment may be required.
-Adjustments should be performed by a Honda technician or other qualified mechanic.
+Adjustments should be performed by your dealer or other qualified mechanic.

 Replacing a Headlight Bulb